 NPS believes that all people in our learning community have the right to teach and learn in a supportive, caring, and safe environment without fear of being bullied.
 We believe that every individual has a responsibility to report an incident of bullying whether it happens to themselves or to another person.
-Any form of harassment using electronic devices. commonly known as cyber-bullying by staff, students, or third parties is prohibited and will not be tolerated in the district. i.e. Sexting, Creating Proxy Accounts, Impersonating someone else.
+Any form of harassment using electronic devices, commonly known as cyber-bullying by staff, students, or third parties is prohibited and will not be tolerated in the district. i.e. Sexting, Creating Proxy Accounts, Impersonating someone else.

-Cyber-bullying is the use of any electronic communication device to convey a message in any form (text, image audio, visual) that defames, intimidates, harasses, or is otherwise intended to harm, insult, or humiliate another in a deliberate. repeated, or hostile and unwanted manner under a person's true or false identity.
+Cyber-bullying is the use of any electronic communication device to convey a message in any form (text, image audio, visual) that defames, intimidates, harasses, or is otherwise intended to harm, insult, or humiliate another in a deliberate, repeated, or hostile and unwanted manner under a person's true or false identity.
+In addition, any communication of this form that disrupts or prevents a safe and person's true or false identity.
 In addition, any communication of this form that disrupts or prevents a safe and positive educational or working environment is also considered cyber-bullying.